 As any cat "owner" knows, felines are creatures of habit and they certainly do have their own ideas about things.
 And cat pregnancy and birth is no different!

-You can really only offer "suggestions" to your kitty about where to give birth to her kittens.
-She will ultimately determine where she does it.
+You can really only offer "suggestions" to your cat about where to give birth to her kittens.
+She'll ultimately determine the birthing location.

-However, you can try to guide her by placing the kittening boxes in desirable places for both you and your pregnant feline.
+However, you can try to guide her by placing the kittening boxes in desirable places for both you and the momma-to-be.

 Although your cat may want some privacy for the delivery, she is still part of the family and will want to keep track of what's going on.
 So the best place for the kittening box is a warm and draft-free place within sight and sound of the household activities.